hsf-training/hsf-training-singularity-webpage/_episodes/02-running-containers.md

 > ## Docker Images
 >
 > Fortunately, Singularity is also compatible with Docker images.
-[Docker Hub](https://hub.docker.com/)
+There are many more registries with Docker images.
-> is one of the largest libraries available, and any image hosted on the hub can be easily downloaded
+> [Docker Hub](https://hub.docker.com/) is one of the largest libraries available,
-> with the `docker://` URL as reference:
+> and any image hosted on the hub can be easily downloaded with the `docker://` URL as reference:
 > ```bash
 > singularity pull docker://centos:centos7
 > ```